devanshshukla99/pre-commit-hook-prohibit-string/README.rst

 |build|

-This package provides a ``pre-commit`` hook for prohibiting certain string.
+Provides a ``pre-commit`` hook for prohibiting/banning use of certain string in a package.

 Useage
 ------